 Drag a Linking field onto the form

-Click the gear for the linking form
+Click the gear for the linking form.
+We suggest giving it a specific display name!

 There will be a dropdown to choose what (target) form you want to link to